climateconnect/climateconnect/README.md

 Make sure to install docker-ce, docker-ce-cli, containerd.io, and docker-compose.

 ## Get Started

-We use Python/Django for our backend and Next.js for the frontend.

 First, create a Python virtual environment and start it